 If you want your WooCommerce store to succeed, it’s important to make the buying process as simple as possible.
 The easier it is for visitors to make a purchase, the quicker they’ll open their wallets.
 This means you need to find a way to streamline their experience.

 One of the best solutions is to add a quick WooCommerce quick order form.
 Instead of visiting individual product pages, customers will be able to select the products they want and add them to their WooCommerce cart from one convenient location.
-What’s more, you can even customize your order form to make it as user-friendly as possible.
+What’s more, you can have customization options for your order form to make it as user-friendly as possible.

-In this guide, we’ll explain why you might need a WooCommerce quick order form, and talk about choosing the right tool for the job.
-Then we’ll show you how to create a quick order form using the WooCommerce Product Table plugin.
+In this step-by-step tutorial, we’ll explain why you might need a WooCommerce quick order form, and talk about choosing the right tool for the job.
+Then we’ll show you how to create a WooCommerce quick order form using the WooCommerce Product Table plugin.
 Let’s take a look!

-What is a Quick Order Form (and might you need one)?
+What is a WooCommerce Quick Order Form (and might you need one)?

 Aside from making the order process quicker and more streamlined, adding a quick WooCommerce order form provides a number of other benefits.
 For example: